kragen/derctuo/migrating-app-snapshots.md

 Docker of course is commonly used for running single (server) applications in an isolated environment, and it extensively uses copy-on-write to keep its disk space usage somewhat manageable.
-A typical Docker image using Alpine Linux might be 700 MB.
+A typical Docker image using Alpine Linux might be 700 MB, five minutes.
 (I thought it was a lot smaller, but the ones I have here are that big.)
 It would be interesting to try replicating Docker instances around.